jeffreysorgen/golf-club-sensors/EnablingBLE.md

+- how to use the UUID being send to _nrfconnect_
 - how to enable notify or indicate
     - what setting on the peripheral is used to send on/off to the client?